Repertoire

 Michel Corrette – Sonata in e minor op.
 25 No. 4 Les Amusemens d’Apollon chez le Roi Admète

 We invite you to ancient Greece, where we will celebrate the Great Dionysia.
 The Great Dionysia were festivals of wine, joy, sorrow, love, and ecstasy.
-In this lightly dramatized program, you will encounter various ancient Greek characters – nymphs, Apollo, Cyclopes, Narcissus, and Echo.
+In this lightly dramatised program, you will encounter various ancient Greek characters – Nymphs, Apollo, Cyclopes, Narcissus, and Echo.
 Baroque composers often drew inspiration from ancient Greek themes, whether it be Handel in his operas, Marpurg in his harpsichord suites, or Michel Corrette in his sonatas.
+In addition to the works of these composers, we will also have the opportunity to listen to a unique piece by Semion Gurevich inspired by Handel’s sonata.
+It is a fantasy titled Narcissus and Echo, which combines improvisation with electronic music.

 Sandro Botticelli – Primavera (fragment)